JohannesKnopp/asch/docs/dapp_docs/3_mini_dao_en.md

 Usually one contract type is related to one table.
 And the schema of the table is configured in `blockchain.json`.

 Our project is simple, which only contains `name` and  `description`  fields.
-Another field, `transactionId`, is required by every entity table, and it is the foreign key of fundamental transaction `transactions` .
+Another field, `transactionId`, is required by every entity table, and it is the outside key of fundamental transaction `transactions` .

 ```
 {